michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the ability to set option group in the `select` field type.
+* Added: the ability to set tag attributes on field tags on an individual basis in the `select`, `radio`, and `checkbox` field types.
 * Added: the ability to set tag attributes with the `attributes` key by passing an array with the key of the attribute name and the value of the property value for input fields.
 * Added: the ability to mix field types in sub-fields.
 * Changed: ( ***Breaking Change*** ) the structure of field arrays which define how the field should be rendered.